What does Party really mean?

-That's all well and good, as far as it goes, but when you consider all the other aspects of party that may or may not be in the best interests of the voter… it becomes more difficult to justify adherence to the idea, and it becomes more likely that you will become disillusioned, disheartened, and disinterested.
+That's all well and good, as far as it goes, but when you consider the other aspects of party that may not be in the best interests of the voter, it becomes more difficult to justify adherence to the idea.
+It becomes more likely that you will become disillusioned, disheartened, and disinterested.
 This leads to people not voting because they don't see their party as having a net benefit, after everything else is considered.

-If we could reconstruct, reimagine, and re-engineer an organization that did for us all the things we needed from a party without all the baggage, would we be more likely to vote?
+If we could reconstruct, reimagine, and re-engineer an organization that did for us all the things we needed from a party, without all the baggage, would we be more likely to vote?
 Would we be more likely to hold our elected officials accountable?
 Might we even feel supported in the idea of running for office ourselves at some point?
-It is OUR government … of, by and for the PEOPLE.
+It is OUR government, of, by and for the PEOPLE after all.

 Policy Platform: The organization needs to stand for something.
 It needs to have an umbrella Policy Platform with a vision for the future that members can agree with and support.
-The policies should be popular and based on what most people want or need… and most importantly they should be policies that are rooted in what works (or is expected to work) as shown by measured results.
-It is easier than ever, in todays information rich society, to find which polices work and which ones do not.
+The policies should be popular and based on what most people want or need.
+Most importantly they should be policies that are rooted in what works (or is expected to work) as shown by measured results.
+It is easier than ever, in today's information rich society, to find which polices work and which ones do not.
 Pragmatism is the watch word.
 States and local governments are the crucibles.

 Vetting Candidates: The organization should have the task of Vetting Candidates for alignment with the platform, so voters can know what they are voting for.
 This applies equally AFTER the election when elected officials are expected to follow through on their commitment to the policy platform by working and voting toward its goals.
 Accountability becomes the currency of their term in office and is on full display in real time to the organization members as well as the constituents of that official.

-Beyond these core functions, any organization which purports to be at YOUR service should be able to explain why it needs more of YOUR hard earned money to carry them out.
+Beyond these core functions, any organization which purports to be at YOUR service should be able to explain why it needs more of YOUR money to carry them out.

-In order to retain the organization endorsement, member party candidates running for and holding office would agree to abide by and be answerable to, the policies with which they have agreed to support during the vetting process.
+In order to retain the organization endorsement, member party candidates running for and holding office would be answerable to the policies they agreed to support during the vetting process.
 They would also agree to participate in all scheduled debates.